Nouar-Sid-ahmed/My_ls/README.md

 ## Description

-For the Project by our school ETNA, we had to do a program in c that copy the ls function in bash with some flags in option.
+For the Project by our school ETNA, we had one week to do a program in c that copy the ls function in bash with some flags in option.

 ## Getting Started